-Physical and Psychological Addiction?
+What’s the Difference Between Physical & Psychological Addiction?

 Physical vs. Psychological Addiction

 Addiction is an interesting subject.
 There are things that do not have addictive properties, yet people cling to them and have seeming withdrawal symptoms without them.
 According to a Canadian online journal called Calgary Herald, Ecstasy is not considered to be addictive.
-Many disagree with this claim, while an equal opposition believe it to have no addictive properties.
+Many disagree with this claim, while an equal opposition believes it to have no addictive properties.
 In a way, this highlights the fact that there are physical addictions and psychological addictions.
 “Though there are psychological addictions that will change the brain,” says D.J.
 Diebold, a Behavioral Health Therapist.

 With a physical addiction, the substance has actual chemicals and ingredients that trigger a dependency in the brain and/or body.
 Substances such as cocaine, heroin, and alcohol all fall under physical addictive substances.
 Very often a physical addiction will also create a psychological addiction, which is why many recovery services recommend going through therapy after detox, as detox only treats the physical.